OpenDSA/OpenDSA/RST/en/PIFLA/FLOverview.rst

 * What type of language (from our hierarchy) is Java?
 * What type of language is a Context Free Grammar?

-Here is another interesting "meta" question.
+Here is some other  interesting "meta" questions and claims.

 For any given language :math:`L`, define the language co-:math:`L` to be all strings **not** in :math:`L`.
 Is co-:math:`L` always the same type of language (in our hierarchy) as :math:`L`?

 Turing machines can do anything
-(at least, anything that a computer can do).
+(at least, anything that any computer can do).

 And, how can it be that you can't always tell if a loop will halt?!